st4rdog/st4rdog.github.io/_references/unity/tips-and-tricks.md

 Here are some cool things you can do with <a href="https://docs.unity3d.com/ScriptReference/Debug.Log.html" class="external">Debug.Log</a>.

+### Single-line console log entries

+You can reduce the size of console (Window > General > Console) entries by clicking the 3 dots in the top-right and choosing Log Entry > 1 line.

 ### Formatting

 Use <a href="https://docs.unity3d.com/Manual/StyledText.html" class="external">Rich Text</a> for formatting.